chisness/chisness.github.io/_posts/2019-04-26-automate-the-food.md

 I eat essentially the same breakfast and lunch every day and have a couple of dinner variation options.
 The breakfast part probably doesn't seem that strange.
 The "it makes sense to eat the same thing every day" agreement metric probably gradually declines as we get to lunch and dinner.

 And then you may be thinking well if you're going to eat the same thing every day, you should at least enjoy the cooking aspect and experiment with different sauces and spices and things.
-I do agree that this is good to think about every once in a while (how else would I have had the brilliant idea to add hard boiled eggs to my salads?!), but I don't want to have to think about it on a day to day basis.
+I do agree that this is good to think about every once in a while (how else would I have had the brilliant idea to add hard boiled eggs to my salads many years ago?!), but I don't want to have to think about it on a day to day basis.

 I've already given the clothes analogy above, which I don't participate in, because I think picking clothes is a very low effort and kind of fun activity, although admit that buying them and thinking about which ones to take with on trips can be time consuming.